+It is a key recommendation to define the assessment period.
+The assessment period is the time period over which impacts resulting from the policy are assessed.
+The starting date and the duration of the assessment period may vary depending whether or not an ex-ante or ex-post assessment will be conducted.

+Where possible, users should align the assessment period with other assessments being conducted using ICAT guidance.
+For example, where users are assessing the agriculture policy's sustainable development impacts using the ICAT Sustainable Development Guidance in addition to assessing GHG impacts, the assessment period should be the same for both the sustainable development and GHG impact assessment.

+Ex-ante assessment

-- 2 It is a key recommendation to define the assessment period.
-The assessment period is the time period - 3 over which impacts resulting from the policy are assessed.
-The starting date and the duration of the - 4 assessment period may vary depending whether or not an ex-ante or ex-post assessment will be - 5 conducted. - 6 Where possible, users should align the assessment period with other assessments being conducted - 7 using ICAT guidance.
-For example, where users are assessing sustainable development impacts using - 8 the ICAT Sustainable Development Guidance in addition to assessing GHG impacts, the assessment - 9 period should be the same for both the sustainable development and GHG impact assessment. - 10 Ex-ante assessment - 11 The ex-ante assessment period is usually determined by the longest-term impact included in the GHG - 12 assessment boundary.
-The assessment period can continue until the policy implementation period ends - 13 or it can be longer than the policy implementation period, as some significant GHG impacts can occur - 14 after the policy implementation period ends.
-The assessment period should be defined to include all - 15 significant GHG impacts included in the GHG assessment boundary, based on when they are expected to - occur (as described in Section 6.1.1, Step 3). - 17 To determine the end of the assessment period, users can choose from the following approaches, among - 18 others:
+The ex-ante assessment period is usually determined by the longest-term impact included in the GHG assessment boundary.
+The assessment period can continue until the policy implementation period ends or it can be longer than the policy implementation period, as some significant GHG impacts can occur after the policy implementation period ends.
+The assessment period should be defined to include all significant GHG impacts included in the GHG assessment boundary, based on when they are expected to occur (as described in Section 6.1.1, Step 3).

+To determine the end of the assessment period, users can choose from the following approaches, among others:

-• A timeframe or date that is directly specified in the policy goal or target (e.g., reduce emission by 50% by 2020)
+- A timeframe or date that is directly specified in the policy goal or target (e.g., reduce emission by 50% by 2020) - The length of time for which the policy is funded or expected to be funded - A period in time that has otherwise been identified as the policy implementation end date - 20-year assessment period (based on rationale discussed below)